Encounters with the Constitution

 An asynchronous survey of foundational and modern interpretations of the U.S. Constitution

 This course explores foundational and contemporary interpretations of the U.S. Constitution through landmark Supreme Court cases, with a special emphasis on the First Amendment.
 Participants will examine how constitutional principles, such as judicial review, federalism, equal protection, due process, and civil liberties, have evolved and impacted American society.
+This course is ideal for teachers of A.P.
+Government, as the selected cases align with College Board requirements.

-Over the course of four weeks this summer, students will move asynchronously through key topics in constitutional interpretation, including foundations of constitutional authority, civil rights and equal protection, First Amendment freedoms, and modern constitutional debates.
+Over the course of five weeks this summer, students will move asynchronously through key topics in constitutional interpretation, including foundations of constitutional authority, civil rights and equal protection, First Amendment freedoms, and modern constitutional debates.
 Each day of each week is dedicated to specific activities and themes, providing structure and comprehension checks for course participants.
 By the end of the course, teachers will become familiar with landmark cases and design lesson plans that integrate primary sources, case studies, and civic discussions suitable for K-12 classrooms.

 This asynchronous course is entirely virtual and will be taught by Dr. Jeffry Morrison, Professor of American Studies at Christopher Newport University.